Kaywere/LiteCart/README.md

 5. **Create a pull request**.

-   Go to the original repository.
+   - Go to the original repository.

-   Click on the Pull Requests tab.
+   - Click on the Pull Requests tab.

-   Click New Pull Request and submit your changes.
+   - Click New Pull Request and submit your changes.
 ---

+## 📝 License

+This project is licensed under the MIT License.
+See the <a href="https://github.com/Kaywere/LiteCart/blob/8f42202cc305e257368adb528802828a20a3558a/LICENSE" width="250" height="250">LICENSE</a> file for details.